 If you don’t know the expected price for the service you need, do some research.
 Some service centers show their prices on their website.
 Keep in mind that these are average figures.
 The price can go up from the base estimate.

-You can call a couple shops to get an idea of the average rate.
+You can call a couple of shops to get an idea of the average rate.
 Once you have a ballpark figure, don’t jump at the lowest bid.
 Make sure they have technicians who can perform quality work.

 Price transparency is an area where you can weed out the shady shops.
 If you are quoted a price that’s higher than standard, make sure they can explain exactly why.
 Does your car need a special part?
 If they tell you it’s because the muffler bearings and crank seals are located in the radiator, run.

-Price match guarantees
+Price beat guarantees

 6. Service Warranties

 This is where a top-tier service center can really shine.
 Shops that offer a service warranty stand behind their work.
 Their goal is to acquire a customer for life.
 If you’ve been burned by an unscrupulous shop, look for a good service warranty.
 Quality service centers can restore your trust.
 What’s that worth?

 Reputation is earned over time.
 Service centers with an impeccable reputation deserve consideration.
 How long as the shop been in business?
 Do they support local organizations?
 Are they eco-responsible?
 A company that has been around for decades is doing something right.
 They are invested in the community.
 They consistently meet high standards of professionalism.
 Online reviews can reveal a lot—good and bad.